AudioKit/AudioKit/README.md

 ## Installation via Swift Package Manager

 To add AudioKit to your Xcode project, select File -> Swift Packages -> Add Package Depedancy.
 Enter `https://github.com/AudioKit/AudioKit` for the URL.
+Check the use branch option and enter `v5-master` or `v5-develop`.

 Installing AudioKit via Cocoapods was supported through AudioKit 4, and will be reintroduced when AudioKit 5 is officially released.